BitesPotatoBacks/MxPidQosBuddy/README.md

 </p>

 ## Project Deets
 Based on my tests, the 5 modes of QoS correspond with the scheduling priority of a process.
-Thus, PID QoS is determined based on scheduling priority.
-PID CPU Range is determined based on QoS and the activity of each core in the system.
+Thus, PID QoS is determined based on scheduling priority (found using `ps` command).
+The CPU cores available to host the specifed PID(s) are determined based on the activity of each CPU core (sampled using Objective-C) along with the PID QoS.

-The tool uses the `ps` command to find the sched priority of PID, and uses Objective-C code to access CPU usage metrics.
 Unfortunately, Intel Macs are not supported by this project due to the behavior of SMP.

 ## Installation and Usage
 1. Download the .zip file from the [latest release](https://github.com/BitesPotatoBacks/MxPidCpuRange/releases).
 2. Unzip the .zip file and run the `install.sh` script in your terminal, like so: `sudo bash PATH/TO/SCRIPT/install.sh -i`.
 To see all installer options, use arg `-h`.
-3. Once the installation is complete, you may execute a command with root priveleges using `mxpidcpur`.
+3. Once the installation is complete, you may use `mxpidcpur`.
 To see all runtime options, use arg `-h`.

-In the output, CPU cores available to the specifed PID(s) are preseneted in **bold**.
+In the output, CPU cores available to host the specifed PID(s) are preseneted in **bold**.
 Cores out of range will appear in gray.

 ## Issues